Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 The Management Server intends to update a data object (e.g. a Trust Anchor) with integrity protected.
-The Management Server provides an update data set, which is forwarded to the OPTIGA™.
-The OPTIGA™ checks and removes the protection and upon success updates the target data object.
+The Management Server provides an update data set, which is forwarded to the OPTIGA™ Trust M. The OPTIGA™ Trust M checks and removes the protection and upon success updates the target data object.

 **Pre-condition(s):**

-  - The OPTIGA™ application is already launched
+  - The OPTIGA™ Trust M application is already launched

-  - The Trust Anchor for management purpose is well formatted and available at the OPTIGA™.
+  - The Trust Anchor for management purpose is well formatted and available at the OPTIGA™ Trust M.

   - The access conditions of the target data object allow protected update.